sandersaares/DocumentAuthoring/docs/Content.md

 Various Bikeshed extensions are added to the Markdown language.
 You can read about the details in the [Bikeshed reference](https://tabatkins.github.io/bikeshed/#markup-shortcuts).

 NB!
 Not all Markdown features are supported (e.g. you cannot embed images with Markdown).

+# Using HTML

+HTML will technically work but you should avoid it unless you truly need it.
+Prefer Markdown.

 # Headings and references